 Every person is different.
 We are a social species, uniting once we find – or make – something in common with one another.
-As such repulsion, distaste and distrust towards things we don’t understand or relate to is a common reaction for humans, but we simply must try harder.
+Repulsion, distaste and distrust towards things we don’t understand or relate to is a common reaction for humans, but we simply must try harder.
 Hateful language, and discrimination against any other group or person, will not be tolerated — and our editing team will always endeavour to ensure our team avoid prejudice wherever possible.

 We are all different, everyone.
 My favourite Final Fantasy was FF9, I enjoyed Brink, I didn’t have fun playing Super Meat Boy, I really liked Arcanum.
-You may disagree with me on any of these points, I hope we can discuss our differences and enjoy agreeing-to-disagree like members of the fantastical, vocal species that we are.
+You may disagree with me on any (or all) of these points, I hope we can discuss our differences and enjoy agreeing-to-disagree like members of the fantastical, vocal species that we are.

 If, for some reason, you can’t talk things over in a rational sense or descend into madness and lies, then you’re probably going to have a lot of trouble fitting in with — and talking to — our team and readers.

 On Reviews and their Scores

-We’ve nothing against a scoring system, however we’ve found from past experience that simply too much credit and pressure is laid on the final scoring off a title, and that they also encourage people to glaze over the article as the number will give a gist of the piece.
+We’ve nothing against a scoring system, however we’ve found from past experience that simply too much credit and pressure is laid on the final scoring of a title, and that having them encourages people to glaze over the article looking for the score.

 A title may massively impress one contributor, but baffle and annoy another.
 As such we always aim to have somebody comfortable with the genre review a title, as they are better adept to get the hang of the mechanics.
 That said, our reviews still focus on identifying the ideas behind the game, features which work well, and others which are lacking.